-Students matriculated in the School of Undergraduate Studies can earn non-liberal arts credits for internships arranged through the Program Office.
+Undergraduates matriculated in the Bachelor's Program for Adults and Transfer Students can earn non-liberal arts credits for internships arranged through the Program Office.
 To be eligible, a student must have completed at least 12 credits in residence at The New School, have fewer than 78 transfer credits, and be in good academic standing.
-A student can register for up to two internships as part of his or her program of study in the School of Undergraduate Studies.
+A student can register for up to two internships as part of his or her program of study in the Bachelor's Program.
 Internships are set up as courses, normally carrying three credits and completed in one academic term.
 The student must work 12-15 hours per week for 12-15 weeks to earn three credits.

 Completed applications must be received by the Program Office at least one week prior to the start of the semester in which the internship will take place.
 Any student interested in earning credits for an internship should discuss this option with a faculty advisor and then meet with Tracyann Williams, the director of academic advising, to discuss how an internship will contribute to the student's program of study and professional goals.
 The student should provide documentation about the organization hosting the internship and a brief job description.
 If the proposed internship meets the requirements, the student will be given the Contract for Internship to be completed by the student and the organization.

 The contract must be signed and returned along with a detailed description of the intern's responsibilities provided by the organization or the on-site supervisor on organization letterhead.
 The latter must specify

 The detailed job description and the completed contract form must be submitted for approval to Tracyann Williams, accompanied by the student's written explanation of the value of the internship to to the student's course of study at The New School.
 These steps must be completed before or during the registration period of the academic term for which the internship is proposed.
 Students must not begin working at an internship before obtaining approval from the director of academic advising.